 My first call was from a recruiter at Travel Nurse Across America.
 I remember the phone call perfectly.
 Why?
 Because I was so overwhelmed and anxious at what the recruiter was spouting off at me that I almost left behind my dreams of becoming a travel nurse entirely.
 She asked me, “Why did you choose travel nursing?”
 And I didn’t have much to say besides… “It just feels right”.
 I told her that I potentially wanted to take an assignment in Boston and she started spouting out pay packages and numbers.
 At the time, most of it was over my head… “Will you be getting company housing?”
 “What about insurance?”
 “Gross pay, net pay, net pay, gross pay.”
 She told me what my paycheck would be and I blindly trusted her thinking, “Wow!
 More than I make now!”
 (Little did I know that pay package she sent me was a load of crap and she would be taking a huge cut of my pay and putting it in her back pocket).
 Needless to say, I was so overwhelmed that I decided I did not want to work with her.
 But luckily, I didn’t give up…

 My next phone call was from a recruiter at Medical Solutions.
 She seemed to be much more patient with me and understanding.
 She knew I had a lot of questions because I was a newbie.
 She talked me through the entire process, she talked me through my pay package (and although it was much, much less than everyone else was making… I appreciate that she spent the time speaking with me).
 I felt so comforted that I decided to apply for my first travel nurse job at that very moment.
 She submitted me that day, I had an interview the following day, and an offer the day after that.
 In three short days, my life had been turned upside down.
-I went from a staff nurse to travel nurse in the blink of an eye.
+I went from a staff nurse to a travel nurse in the blink of an eye.

 I went back to work only to tell my manager I’d be leaving at the end of the year (six weeks’ notice).
 I said my goodbyes.
 Packed my apartment.
 And hit the road.